 So, imagine we have 4 very different tasks.
 Our flow might look something like this:

 Here we have 4 totally different tasks, each with its own loop.
 Now imagine one participant is presented with these tasks using the order Task1 -> Task2 -> Task3 -> Task 4 (for ease let’s call this group, ‘ABCD’) whilst another is presented with Task2 -> Task3 -> Task4 -> Task 1 (let’s call them group ‘BCDA’).

 The loop surrounding each task will look something like this (although here I have stripped the parameters to the bare minimum, you will likely have a conditions file):

 Where the number of times that block is repeated (or occurs at all!) is determined by the outer loop (e.g. Task1 nReps = ‘nRepsTask1’, Task2 nReps = ‘nRepsTask2’ and so on).

 For our outer loop we will use conditions files that look something like this:

-Each row corresponds to how many times a subtask routine (or set of routines) will be repeated per itteration of the outer loop.
-The example conditions file above would be used for a participant in group ‘ABCD’ (on the first itteration Task 1 will repeat once, on the second itteration Task 2 will repeat once and so on).
+Each row corresponds to how many times a subtask routine (or set of routines) will be repeated per iteration of the outer loop.
+The example conditions file above would be used for a participant in group ‘ABCD’ (on the first iteration Task 1 will repeat once, on the second iteration Task 2 will repeat once and so on).

 Just like before we create a field in our experiment settings called group (but let’s say that the group names this time are ‘ABCD’, ‘BCDA’ and so on where the content of the conditions file differs).
 Finally, we use the following parameters for our outermost loop to select which, preordered, conditions file we are using.